 - Lack of planning: Many organizations lack strategic planning with respect to cybersecurity.
-Right steps are not taken to nurture the talent needed for these roles.
+The right steps are not taken to nurture the talent needed for these roles.

 - Lack of understanding of the career graph: Despite the predominance gained by this domain, enterprises still lack the understanding of proper role mapping in a SOC team.
 This often leads to dissatisfaction in jobs which ultimately results in a stressful situation.

-- Improper training: The most common and most alarming reason for this skill gap is the lack of training and relevant certifications due to which cybersecurity professionals feel constrained in their growth in an organization.
+- Improper training: The most common and most alarming reason for this skill gap is the lack of training and relevant certifications.
+Cybersecurity professionals feel constrained in their growth in an organization.

-A certification gives a lot of direction in any chosen career path; especially in a domain like cybersecurity, where a relevant certification not only upgrades a person’s skills but also adds value to the hands-on experience of a professional.
+Certification gives a lot of direction in any chosen career path, especially in a domain like cybersecurity, where a relevant certification upgrades a person’s skills and adds value to a professional’s hands-on experience.
 We at EC-Council strive to provide the right platform enhanced with a platter of cybersecurity certifications to up your talent quotient.
 Our Certified SOC Analyst (CSA) program will be the perfect value add to your skills and resume.
 This program hones your talent and makes you the best fit for a strong SOC team.
 You can gain extensive knowledge of cybersecurity and its various protocols.

 We know that you are already thinking of gaining this expansive knowledge and advancing rapidly in your career graph.
 You can find more details about the Certified SOC Analyst (CSA) program here!